These 2017 FinTech Trends Will Forever Change How You Do Business

 Originally, FinTech was in direct competition with traditional financial services, but 2016 proved to be the year the two forces decided to collaborate.
 This “fintegration” combines the respective strengths of both models, merging the agile service of FinTech with the stability of traditional banking.

 Successful fintegration means better client retention and increased revenue for banks, while FinTech services enjoy the legitimacy of traditional payment services.
+A concrete example could be dynamic security codes, which some banks are experimenting with to improve security for customers.

 The main challenge over the next few years will be determining how banks and FinTech can collaborate to deliver the greatest benefit to consumers.
 Offering faster and more convenient transactions with broader integration is essential for keeping pace with expectations of today’s always-on, 24/7 contemporary customers.